 The liveliest bar on the island.
 This is THE spot to be at at 6pm for a great cocktail and the Fish Feeding (more details below).

-More upscale dining.
-The breakfast buffet is great, with a wide selection of healthy options, as well as mimosas!
+The most upscale dining on the island.
+The breakfast buffet is great, with a wide selection of healthy options, as well as never ending mimosas!
 It’s a bit pretentious, but a nice atmosphere as well.

 In Villa Dining: